petrstepanov/sw-calculator/README.md

 1. Install Ubuntu linux inside Windows Subsystem for Linux (WSL) as described [here](https://medium.com/@petrstepanov/installing-cern-root-in-windows-subsystem-for-linux-wsl-e83533a10a18).
 2. Open _Start → Ubuntu_ to launch linux Terminal.
 Proceed with Installation on Linux below.

-P.S.
-Running the program on older versions of Windows is currently not possible.

 ## Installation on Linux or macOS

 Install CERN ROOT on your system.
 Refer to [official install page](https://root.cern/install/#linux-package-managers) for more details.